bananu7/ktmtps/README.md

 As far as screws go, I was able to find a reasonable mounting screw for now, but I definitely need to redesign the PCB so that it's shorter on one end, because it does get annoying.
 Having more clearance near the screw would be really helpful.

 That being said, after hooking up the direction pin to Vcc (this is a huge benefit of using the 5600 over the 5043!) for counter-clockwise-positive operation and putting it on the TB set, it worked just fine - albeit ratiometrically over 360 degrees.
 That was already great, though, as the chip can be straightforwardly programmed over just I2C with no HV required.
-In fact, instead of writing my own library, I used this [excellent example] with a human-friendly interface.
+In fact, instead of writing my own library, I used this [excellent example][11] with a human-friendly interface.
 Unfortunately during testing, even though I only wanted to play with runtime setting, I must've fat-fingered something and burned the angle settings in.
 Thankfully, the chip can accept that 3 times, so it wasn't bricked just yet.

 > Note: The sensor has two possibilities of range settings that were (and still are) a bit confusing to me.
 Either you write into the MANG (angle) register to set the range of operation, or you write to ZPOS/MPOS to set the start and stop angles (corresponding to 0V and Vcc).
 Once the ZPOS/MPOS pair has been burned in, the MANG can't even be set dynamically.
 MANG can be burned in just once.
 ZPOS/MPOS can be burned in 3 times.